Two versions to choose from: The Original Version and the One Act Version!

-"Naughty/Nice proved to be a sold-out, hit attraction in two benefit concerts produced by ASTEP/Artists Striving To End Poverty in Manhattan.
+"Naughty/Nice proved to be a sold-out, hit attraction in two benefit concerts produced by ASTEP/Artists Striving to End Poverty in Manhattan.
 Audiences howled with laughter and had their hearts touched by this quirky and fresh approach to the holidays.
 Raising money and awareness for our organization in a creative way— using rising performers and writers and new songs that draw on the heritage of musical theatre— was right up our alley." –Mary-Mitchell Campbell, founder, ASTEP/Artists Striving to End Poverty

 "If you mashed up A Charlie Brown Christmas and Broadway's Spelling Bee, you'd have the wild sleigh ride that is Naughty/Nice.
-The hilarious barebones revue had audiences at our concert at Caroline's On Broadway screaming for more!" –Michael Milton, The Producer Circle Company
+The hilarious barebones revue had audiences at our concert at Caroline's on Broadway screaming for more!" –Michael Milton, The Producer Circle Company

-Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
+Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
+They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.